Black lawmakers press Justice and Education Departments to investigate Florida’s race curriculum

 The caucus wants the federal agencies to examine whether Florida school districts are violating federal discrimination law following changes to the curriculum in the state — from banning books covering racial themes to a recent decision to add language about the positive impacts of slavery.

-Caucus Chairman, Nevada Rep. Steven Horsford said at a Thursday press conference he met with Education Secretary Miguel Cardona this week to discuss actions that might be taken.
+Caucus Chairman and Nevada Rep. Steven Horsford said at a Thursday press conference he met with Education Secretary Miguel Cardona this week to discuss actions that might be taken.
 He added that “we have discussed with the White House the need to have a very aggressive legal strategy to want to uphold the law.”

 However, lawmakers did not lay out the specifics on how the departments might use use their resources.